Imagine how the book with a gorgeous beach shot on the cover and “murder” in the title practically begs you to pick it up and find out more.

 In the first instant, sweeping aerial drone shots of your home’s acreage, and angles that highlight your light-filled interior layout catch their eye.

 Then, a catchy listing title (hello, “Rare Gem Spacious Bungalow in Perfect Condition”), gets them to click-through.

 Finally, interested buyers crave specifics and book a tour if you can sell them with marketing artistry.
-And that’s where creative real estate listing descriptions come in—to tell your home’s story.
+And that’s where creative real estate listing descriptions come in.
+Words are the key to telling your home’s story.

 The better your listing description is, the better your chances are that buyers will come see your home in person.
 And the more showings you have, the higher your odds are to get multiple offers.